Developer onboarding

 The best sign of a healthy subgraph is that it has successfully synchronized.
 Along the road, it’s possible that new triggers on the blockchain cause issues.
 These issues could be untested error conditions but also issues with performance or node operators.

 To check the health of your subgraph, you can query a GraphQL endpoint that the Graph Node exposes.
-If you are using the hosted service, the endpoint is available at: https://api.thegraph.com/index-node/graphql.
 To check of the status of the current version of your subgraph, you can use this sample query:

 Copy to Clipboard